Thomas Kinkade’s Story

 2020: Pineal Eye Infection exhibition debuts at Seasons, Los Angeles, CA

-2020: The Kinkade Family Foundation published one of Kinkade’s unseen artworks, Untitled Toilet Paper, in partnership with New Art Dealers Alliance (NADA) to provide curators and artists over $55,000 in COVID-19 Emergency Relief.
+2020: The Kinkade Family Foundation published one of Kinkade’s unseen artworks, Untitled Toilet Paper, in partnership with New Art Dealers Alliance (NADA) to provide curators and artists with over $55,000 in COVID-19 Emergency Relief.

 2020: The Kinkade Family Foundation distributed grants to curators and nonprofit organizations to provide financial support during the COVID-19 pandemic.